How To Use Single Sign-On (SSO) For Your Chatbots Built With SAP Conversational AI

 SSO has a clear, positive impact on productivity.
 The amount of time saved might seem quite small, but all the time you usually spend looking up users and passwords for logging into individual applications adds up.
 With SSO, you spend more time working.
 SSO minimizes the password-related frustrations, as you only need to remember and enter a single set of credentials.
 This is a huge benefit when you consider that most users have to remember an average of 40 passwords.

-Apart from SAP Conversational AI’s focus on better customer experience, this feature specifically impacts employee experience domain.
+Apart from SAP Conversational AI’s focus on better customer experience, this feature specifically impacts the employee experience domain.

 How SAP Conversational AI uses SSO?

 At many points in your conversation, you most likely want to retrieve business information or connect to an external system to perform actions.
 You would want your bot to assist the enterprise users by executing certain business operations on their behalf, for example, creating a leave request.
 For this, the bot will need to call an external service.
-The external service allows secure transmission of information by issuing a user token that uniquely identifies the user on that external service (JSON Web token or JWT).
+The external service allows secure transmission of information by issuing a user token that uniquely identifies the user on that external service (JSON Web Token or JWT).
 The user needs to log on to acquire this token.

 Single Sign-On (SSO) permits users to use a set of login credentials to access the SAP Conversational AI Web Client.